 C. & E. Marshall Co., of 1445 West Jackson Boulevard, Chicago, Ill.
 U.S.A. branded three lathes as their own: the Marshall, the Peerless and the Moseley - the latter once being an independent company who had been absorbed by Marshall (an article about them is here).
 All three lathes had a centre height of 2 inches and followed the robust, well-established and very popular WW (Webster-Whitcombe) design.
 Two spindles were offered, to take either 8 mm or 6 mm collets - the latter being by far the more common and the most-used size on this class of lathe.
 A conventional WW-type bed with its heavy, half-round form and a flat top with bevelled edges was used by all models - but it was only the headstock that was located by the bed's outside bevels.
-The slide-rest, tool-rest and tailstock were pulled down into a single central "T-slot" with sloping slides - a similar arrangement being used on some Rivett watchmakers' lathes.
+The slide-rest, tool-rest and tailstock were pulled down into a single central "T-slot" but with sloping slides - a similar arrangement being used on some Rivett watchmakers' lathes (unfortunately fittings for many Marshall lathes will not interchange with the Moseley and Peerless, the former having a different bed design).
 Although the forces involved in using a tiny lathe are slight - and in practice the V-slot would have made no discernable difference to the performance of the lathe - the design it did have the distinct disadvantage that components from other WW-type models (which are often interchangeable make-to-make) could not be used.

 One interesting addition on late-model Marshall machines was the incorporation of a rather finely proportioned Y-shaped base plate, supported on three rubber-tipped feet, that extended rearwards to carry the 115V AC/DC motor - in this respect it mirrored some versions of the contemporary Leinen and Lorch models of the early 1950s.